Meaningful analytical results

 Depending on the background and the purpose of the analytical order, the responsible authorities often require the sampling to be conducted in accordance with PN98.
 This is meant to ensure that the sample is taken properly and independently, i.e. the sample taker should not have an interest in the analytical result.

 With over 30 years of experience in environmental analysis, we conduct sampling in all of the matrices that are relevant in the environmental sector.
 We regularly provide further training for our team of experienced specialists.
-The colleagues take the samples in the appropriate manner, fill the sample into containers that are specifically for the individual matrix, and ensure that the sample is transported to our laboratories properly.
+The colleagues take the samples in the appropriate manner, fill the sample into containers that are purpose-built for the individual matrix, and ensure that the sample is transported to our laboratories properly.
 Every time sampling is conducted, a log is kept.
 Depending on the matrix, the purpose, and regionally applicable regulations, the sampling log contains more than just basic data, but also the on-site parameters as well as photographic documentation.

 State-of-the-art data collection technology supports our sample takers.
 This helps guarantee that the execution is swift and precise.
 Since our specialists are located in your vicinity, we not only provide you with consulting on sampling issues that are specific to individual regions, but we also arrange for fast processing and results even for requests made on short notice.